pa11y/pa11y-webservice/README.md

 ## Configuration

 The service can be configured using either runtime environment variables or a configuration file.
-When both are present, the configuration file will override the environment.
+When both are present, the file's contents will override the environment variables.
 We provide sample versions of the [configuration file](config).

-Each option which can be configured is documented [here](#configurations), listed by its JSON-file property name - the environment variable equivalent is identical, but upper-snake-cased.
+Each configurable option is documented [here](#configurations), listed by its JSON-file property name.
+The environment variable equivalent for each option is identical, but upper-snake-cased.

 ### Configuration using environment variables